 The Miracle Collar is a more humane cribbing collar.
 It doesn't use metal, just leather to prevent cribbing.
 I used one of these on an off-the-track thoroughbred who came to us with an enormous cribbing problem, and it did reduce the frequency of his cribbing.
 But it turned out that he was cribbing because he had ulcers.
 Once those were treated, his cribbing declined on its own.

 4. Holistic Treatments

-Dr. Joyce Harman of Harmany Equine Clinic states on her website that she has use the herbal formula APF to reduce cribbing in horses.
+Dr. Joyce Harman of Harmany Equine Clinic states that she has use the herbal formula APF to reduce cribbing in horses.

 One extreme but extremely effective means of curbing cribbing is surgery, specifically a surgical technique called the laser-assisted revised modified Forssell's procedure (or LARMF).
 It involves using a laser to cut the nerves and muscles horses use when cribbing. http://www.ncbi.nlm.nih.gov/pubmed/24433410